How To Find The Perimeter Of A Circle Sector

 Tip 1: Know Your Units

 Always pay attention to the units used for the radius and the central angle.
 If the radius is in centimeters, the perimeter will also be in centimeters.
-Similarly, ensure that the central angle is either consistently in degrees or radians.
+Similarly, see to it that the central angle is either consistently in degrees or radians.
 Mixing units will lead to incorrect results.

 Example: If you have a radius of 10 cm and a central angle of 60 degrees, use the formula for degrees.
 If the angle is given as π/3 radians, use the formula for radians.
 Consistency is key.